Vini2/agtools/README.md

 ## Documentation

-Please refer to the complete documentation available at [Read the docs](https://agtools.readthedocs.io/)
+Please refer to the complete documentation available at [Read the docs](https://agtools.readthedocs.io/).

+## Issues and Questions

+If you want to test (or break) agtools give it a try and report any issues and suggestions under [agtools Issues](https://github.com/Vini2/agtools/issues).

+If you come across any questions, please have a look at the [agtools FAQ page](https://agtools.readthedocs.io/en/latest/faq/).
+If your question is not here, feel free to post it under [agtools Issues](https://github.com/Vini2/agtools/issues).

+If you want to request a feature, please post it under [agtools Issues](https://github.com/Vini2/agtools/issues).